-Capitol Building.
+Capitol Building

-Sec.
-3. The Legislature shall make no appropriations or expenditures for capitol buildings or grounds, except to keep the territorial capitol buildings and grounds in repair, and for making all necessary additions thereto, until the seat of government shall have been permanently located, and the public buildings are erected at the permanent capital in pursuance of law.
+The Legislature shall make no appropriations or expenditures for capitol buildings or grounds, except to keep the territorial capitol buildings and grounds in repair, and for making all necessary additions thereto, until the seat of government shall have been permanently located, and the public buildings are erected at the permanent capitol in pursuance of law.

-ARTICLE XV.-HARBORS AND TIDE WATERS.
-Harbor Line Commission-Areas Reserved for Wharves and Landings.
+ARTICLE XV-HARBORS AND TIDE WATERS Harbor Line Commission - Areas Reserved for Wharves and Landings

-Section 1.
-The Legislature shall provide for the appointment of a commission whose duty it shall be to locate and establish harbor lines in the navigable waters of all harbors, estuaries, bays and inlets of this state, wherever such navigable waters lie within or in front of the corporate limits of any city or within one mile thereof upon either side.
-The state shall never give, sell or lease to any private person, corporation or association any rights whatever in the waters beyond such harbor lines, nor shall any of the area lying between any harbor line and the line of ordinary high tide, and within not less than fifty feet nor more than 600 feet of such harbor line (as the commission shall determine) be sold or granted by the state, nor its right to control the same relinquished, but such area shall be forever reserved for landings, wharves, streets and other conveniences of navigation and commerce.
+The Legislature shall provide for the Section 1. appointment of a commission whose duty it shall be to locate and establish harbor lines in the navigable waters of all harbors, estuaries, bays and inlets of this state, wherever such navigable waters lie within or in front of the corporate limits of any city or within one mile thereof on either side.
+Any harbor line so located or established. lished may thereafter be changed, relocated or re-established by the commission pursuant to such provision as may be made therefor by the legislature.
+The state shall never give, sell or lease to any private person, corporation or association any rights whatever in the waters beyond such harbor lines, nor shall any of the area lying between any harbor line and the line of ordinary high water, and within not less than fifty feet nor more than two thousand feet of such harbor line (as the commission shall determine) be sold or granted by the state, nor its rights to control the same relinquished, but such area shall be forever reserved for landings, wharves, streets and other conveniences of navigation and commerce.

-Leasing of Sites for Wharves and Docks.
+Leasing of Sites for Wharves and Docks

-Sec.
-2. The Legislature shall provide general laws for the leasing of the right to build and maintain wharves, docks and other structures, upon the areas mentioned in section 1 of this article, but no lease shall be made for any term longer than thirty years, or the Legislature may provide by general laws for the building and maintaining upon such area wharves, docks, and other structures.
+The Legislature shall provide general laws for the leasing of the right to build and maintain wharves, docks, and other structures, upon the areas mentioned in section 1 of this article, but no lease shall be made for any term longer than thirty years, or the Legislature may provide by general laws for the building and maintaining upon such area wharves, docks, and other structures.

 Sec.
-3. Municipal corporations shall have the right to extend their streets over intervening tide lands to and across the area reserved as herein provided.
+3. Municipal corporations shall have the right to extend their streets over intervening tide lands to and across the area reserved as herein provided

-ARTICLE XVI.-SCHOOL AND GRANTED LANDS.
-Shall Not Be Sold at Less Than Market Value.
+ARTICLE XVI-SCHOOL AND GRANTED LANDS Shall Not Be Sold at Less Than Market Value